avanzu/node-packages/docs/docs/kernel/2000-kernel/1030-middleware.md

 ### Creating middlewares
 In order to create a custom middlware, you can mainly follow the [koa](https://koajs.com/) documentation.
-However, instead of using the types provided by koa, you will mostly use the shorthand declarations from [getting started](#getting-started).
+However, instead of using the types provided by koa, you will mostly use the shorthand declarations from [owning your tpyes](./1001-owning-your-types.md).
 Additionally, you will have access to your DIC in the `scope` property in the context object.

 Assuming that you have your interfaces moved into `./src/application/interfaces`, lets build a middleware that logs incoming requests.